Pneumonia-Detection-using-EdgeML/pneumonia-detection-edgeml-other-libs/README.md

 * EI_API_KEY
 * EI_PROJECT_ID

 You can get the Project ID value in your Edge Impulse's project dashboard.
 The API Key is in the *Keys* subsection of the dashboard.
-Make sure to copy the whole API Key value (68 characters long).
+Make sure to copy the whole API Key value from Edge Impulse Studio.

 ![Service variables](09servicevar.png)